I. History Resource Menu

 Below is an example of how I have used the Google Suite to catalogue videos relating an example region: Russia.
 I began by curating videos in Google Docs but then moved to Google Sheets to allow for more informative curation.

 Below is an example of how I used Google Sheets to build a detailed database with information about videos and original content creators.
 This level of curation is a distinguishing feature of this project.

 One of my goals is to find topics of interest within videos and clip the short section that covers that topic.
 For example, a student or teacher may be learning about a specific person, such as Leo Tolstoy, who might be covered several minutes into a video.
 My goal is for that student or teacher to quickly find the content about a specific person, city, battle, or concept, even if it is the middle of a longer video.

 I have also been careful to record what general topics each video clip cover so all video clips can be organized thematically.
 This means that students and teachers can easily pursue their personal interests, make connections to other disciplines, and find videos related to the classroom standards being taught.

 Future of the Project

-After establishing a database, I would like to focus on user experience, including platforms with student sign-ins, gamification that rewards active viewing, and the possibility of providing user feedback on each video based on four key qualities (research, entertainment, vocal professionalism, and visual professionalism).
-I would also love to help tell the stories of these OCC’s who spend so much of their own time and effort to revolutionize education, often for no monetary gain.
-However I can, I would like to generate more views and Patreon subscribers for these OCC’s who are reinventing education.
-OCC’s are bright points in the future of education, and I want to spend the next five years helping students and teachers navigate digital media and find what works for them.
+In addition to helping students and teachers better navigate online videos, I want to help tell the stories of these original content creators who spend so much of their own time and effort to revolutionize education, often for no monetary gain.
+These content creators are reinventing education, and however I can, I would like to generate more YouTube views, grow the number of Patreon supporters, and amplify the professionals who elevate amateur videos to educational resources.
+Original content creators are bright spots in the future of education, and I want to spend the next few years studying what content creators do in order to help students and teachers navigate digital media to find what works best for themselves.